SumiHasan086/SumiHasan086/README.md

 # Hi  👋, I'm **Sumi Hasan**.
-## Web Designer
+## Web Developer

 I'm a Web Designer who is passionately trying to gather the complete knowledge of Web Development.I'm over sure that I am oriented ,stategic and hard working.
 Always I work with an end goal in mind and try to make an error free website.

-Skills: JS / HTML / CSS
+Skills: JS / HTML / CSS / Bootstrap

 - 🔭 I’m currently working on doing something special.
 - 🌱 I’m currently learning JavaScript.